ryanbaldwin/FireKit/README.md

 # Versioning
 Current of `RealmSmartFHIR` is `v0.2.2` and is based on the [FHIR DSTU2 spec](https://www.hl7.org/fhir/DSTU2/).

-# What's Distinct to RealmSwiftFHIR
+# What's Distinct to FireKit
-While most of RealmSwiftFHIR follows as closely as possible to [smart-on-fhir/Swift-FHIR](https://github.com/smart-on-fhir/Swift-FHIR)'s original implementation, certain provision had to be made in order to accomodate Realm.
+While most of FireKit follows as closely as possible to [smart-on-fhir/Swift-FHIR](https://github.com/smart-on-fhir/Swift-FHIR)'s original implementation, certain provision had to be made in order to accomodate Realm.

 ## RealmSwift.Object
 Everything ultimately inherits from a `RealmSwift.Object`.
 This is the secret sauce for persistence.
 This includes all Resources and Elements.